DISCLAIMER: April Fools' Day Parody Special

-Editor’s Note: This article is our first attempt to create a fictional “mockunentary” in the tradition of April Fools’ Day.
+Editor’s Note: This article is our first attempt to create a fictional “mockunentary” in the parody tradition of April Fools’ Day.
 The “spoof” idea evolved from a joke about the Milwaukee County Historical Society’s collection of miniature Milwaukee buildings, and a shared childhood fantasy of wearing a monster suit to stomp on such a collection.
 As Milwaukee enters the second year of the COVID-19 pandemic, our editorial staff felt at least one attempt for a humorous story was worth the try.

 Local historian Nathan Shelby recently released a recreated series of lost promotional stills that had been originally used to pitch Toho Studios on producing the 1956 film “Godzilla in Milwaukee” (ミルウォーキーでゴジラいます).